 Macy´s – “Be everywhere, do everything, and never fail to astonish the customer.”

 Above is a collection of some really great and inspiring corporate mottos as well as the slogans from some really huge and famous companies.
-Some of the mottos really miss the point, as they are not clear, focused or in any kind related to the company.
+Some of the mottos really miss the point, as they are not clear, focused or of any kind related to the company.
 The result of this is that the slogan is not effective and does not do much for inspiration (of employees and customers!).
 An effective corporate motto has not to be sweet, cute or super short.
 What important is that the slogan is related to the vision, objectives or aim of the company and creates sympathy with the customers of the company, which allows them to remember the slogan!

 Microsoft´s old slogan “Where do you want to go today?” could have been the slogan of an airline or bus company, but it simply did not make sense for a regular customer * that had to sit at home on his PC to use Microsoft´s Software. (*we are speaking here of a regular person that hears or reads this slogan for the first time without digging into the meaning of it; we are not speaking of a marketing expert that has several hours to analyze the whole meaning of the slogan!).